nikhil21268/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-Solutions pertaining to LeetCode problems that I primarily solved using Java programming language.
+Solutions pertaining to some of the LeetCode problems that I primarily solved using Java programming language.

 # Copyright and License